 Additional information can be found at the AMPL website at: www.ampl.com.

-AMPL is continuously undergoing development, and while we strive to keep users updated on language features and capabilities, the official reference to the language is the AMPL book, which is naturally revised less frequently.
+AMPL is continuously undergoing development, with updated language features and capabilities.
+The official reference for the language is the AMPL book, which is naturally revised less frequently.

 Installing AMPL